Kevoulee/landscape/PITCHME.md

 **Scalability** : encompasses the ability of the network to process transactions.
 Thus, if a public block chain is deemed to be efficient, effective and usable, it should be designed to handle millions of users on the network.

 **Security** : refers to the immutability of the ledger and takes into account threats of 51% attacks, Sybil attacks and DDoS attacks etc.

++++

+The scalability of BFT protocols considering the number of participants is highly limited and the performance of most protocols deteriorates as the number of involved replicas increases.
+This effect is especially problematic for BFT deployment in permissionless block chains.
+The problem of BFT scalability is twofold: a high throughput as well as a large consensus group with good reconfigurability that can tolerate a high number of failures are both desirable properties in BFT protocols, but are often in direct conflict.
+Several approaches have been employed to remedy these problems, e.g. threshold cryptography, creating new consensus groups for every round, or limiting the number of necessary messages to reach consensus.

 ---